 On June 13, 2025, Microsoft announced a change of plans regarding the coexistence of specific Exchange Server versions and adjusted some key dates:

 The release of Exchange Server SE RTM was planned for “July 2025” and on July 1, 2025, the availability was officially announced.
-Microsoft has not indicated any plans to extend the support dates for Exchange Server 2016 and 2019 (except for what seems as a reluctant ESU program launch), so SE will be the only supported on-premises Exchange version, starting in October 2025.
+SE started to be the only supported on-premises Exchange version in October 2025.

 Licensing and pricing updates (April 2025)

 On April 3, 2025, Microsoft announced some changes to the pricing of on-premises servers.
-Changes will take effect starting from July 2025 (for standalone server licenses), when Exchange Server SE RTM is released.
-CAL licenses get an increase in August 2025.
+Changes took effect starting from July 2025 (for standalone server licenses), when Exchange Server SE RTM was released.
+CAL licenses got an increase in August 2025.

-Their cloud counterparts are not impacted.
-It’s another gentle shove to the cloud for those who are on the fence about migration.
+Their cloud counterparts were not impacted, as another gentle shove to the cloud for those who were on the fence about migration.

-When is Exchange Server Subscription Edition (SE) coming?
+When was Exchange Server Subscription Edition (SE) released?

 Exchange Server Subscription Edition (SE) is globally available since July 1, 2025.
 But wait, there’s more.

-This first version is Exchange Server SE RTMExchange Server SE CU1 is scheduled to follow in the first half of 2026.
-In other words, the first Cumulative Update should be available somewhere between January and June 2026.
+This first version is Exchange Server SE RTM.
+Exchange Server SE CU1 is scheduled to follow in the first half of 2026.
+In other words, the first Cumulative Update should be available soon.
 Here’s a short timeline:

 What is Exchange Server SE RTM?